 • 🔥 Physical damage.
 When not handled with care, you can easily bend, twist, and crack your SD card.
 When you disalign the metal pins of an SD card, you create connection issues between the devices.
 Dust and debris can also get in the way of connectors.

-• Fake Product.
+• Fake product.
 Fake SD cards are lower in quality and often misrepresent either their storage capacity or read/write speeds (or both).
 When you buy a fake product, you can’t really predict how it will perform.

 • ⚙️ Outdated drivers.
 Drivers help your operating system read the external drives.
 Hence, an outdated one can make your SD card unrecognizable.